A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: SRBA: a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization

 \end{proposition} Thus, it is natural to make $z$ and $v$ move towards their respective equilibrium values which are given by $z^*(x)$ and $v^*(x)$.
 As a consequence, we also introduce the directions $D_z$ and $D_x$ as follows

-The interest of considering the directions $D_z$ and $D_v$ is expressed in \cref{prop:directions_cancels}. \begin{proposition}[First-order conditions] Assume that $G$ is strongly convex with respect to its first variable.
+The interest of considering the directions $D_z$ and $D_v$ is expressed in \cref{prop:directions_cancels}. \begin{proposition} Assume that $G$ is strongly convex with respect to its first variable.
 Then for any $x\in\bbR^d$, it holds $D_z(z^*(x), v^*(x), x) = 0$ and $D_v(z^*(x), v^*(x), x) = 0$. \end{proposition} The directions $D_z$, $D_v$, and $D_x$ can be written as sums over the samples.
-Hence, as mentioned by \citet{Dagreou2022}, following these directions enables us to adapt any classical algorithm suited for single-level finite sum minimization to bilevel finite sum minimization.
+Hence, following these directions enables to adapt any classical algorithm suited for single-level finite sum minimization to bilevel finite sum minimization.
 In what follows, for two indices $i\in\setcomb{n}$ and $j\in\setcomb{m}$, we consider the sampled directions $D_{z,i,j}$, $D_{v,i,j}$ and $D_{x,i,j}$ defined by

 When $i$ and $j$ are randomly sampled uniformly, these directions are unbiased estimators of the true directions $D_z$, $D_v$, and $D_x$.
-Nevertheless, as in~\cite{Nguyen2017}, we use them to recursively build biased estimators of the directions that enable fast convergence.
+Yet, as in~\cite{Nguyen2017}, we use them to recursively build biased estimators of the directions that enable fast convergence.